-This publication defines an application class profile that is a combination of standards intended to meet specific requirements for a simple block or file transfer mechanism to and from roadside devices in a networked environment.
-Its scope covers the application, presentation and session layers of the OSI Reference Model.
-It contains mandatory requirement statements that are applicable to all devices claiming conformance to this standard.
-It also contains optional and conditional requirements that may be applicable to a specific environment in which a device is used.
+This publication defines an application profile that is a combination of other profiles intended to meet specific requirements for reliable file transfers in a networked environment.
+This publication contains mandatory requirement statements that are applicable to all devices claiming conformance to this standard.
+This publication also contains optional and conditional requirements that may be applicable to a specific environment in which a device is used.